jvrdoljak/paths-challenge/README.md

-To run this project run a command: > node index.js
+To run this project run a command: > npm run start